Notsensibles: History

 The band reformed for a performance at the first Wasted/Holidays in the Sun festival in 1996, and reformed more permanently in 2005 with the original line-up.
 The song "I'm In Love with Margaret Thatcher" was featured in the 2011 film The Iron Lady starring Meryl Streep.
 The single was re-released on vinyl and download to celebrate its appearance in the film.

 In 2013, after Margaret Thatcher's death, "I'm in Love with Margaret Thatcher" received additional publicity when there was an online campaign to boost the record's re-entry into the charts as a download, to counter the promotion of the song "Ding-Dong!
 The Witch Is Dead" by anti-Thatcher activists.
 The campaign was initiated by Notsensibles' singer Mike Hargreaves and promoter Suzie Delooze by way of a Facebook page, and was endorsed by Thatcher supporters.
 Although the Notsensibles' song was reportedly considered "more favourable to Baroness Thatcher", band member Steven Hartley commented that it had been written as a satirical swipe at her.
 Hargreaves said: "I find it hilarious that Tories have adopted it.
 The song is a sort-of tribute and sort-of not."
 The song charted at number 35 on the UK Singles Chart on 12 April 2013.

 At the time of the renewed success of the single in 2013, it was reported that Hartley had trained as a doctor and now worked in accident and emergency; Rawlinson was a tree surgeon working for the local council; Hargreaves worked as a nurse; Brown worked in IT; and Hemingway was a businessman.

 Hargreaves was the Green Party candidate in Burnley at the 2015 general election.

-The band will be performed at the 2016 & 2017 Rebellion Festival in Blackpool.
+The band performed at the 2016 & 2017 Rebellion Festival in Blackpool.